A Future After Foreclosure

 But VA borrowers who lose a home to foreclosure or one of its offshoots can absolutely look to purchase again using the VA loan program.
-You’ll typically need to wait two years from a foreclosure in order to pursue another VA loan.
-Some lenders, like Veterans United, won’t have any kind of waiting period following a short sale in most cases.
-It's important to note that FHA homeowners may face a three-year wait in the event of a short sale or foreclosure.
+You’ll typically need to wait two years after a foreclosure or short sale in order to pursue another VA loan.

 You’ll also need to rely on whatever VA loan entitlement you have remaining.
 Let’s take a closer look at how you could utilize another VA loan after losing one to foreclosure.